Phase boundaries and the Widom line from the Ruppeiner geometry of fluids: Introduction

-Returning to the Ruppeiner metric, geodesics are not the only geometric objects that have useful applications.
-One can instead work directly with its curvature and try to discover its potential thermodynamic significance.
-Many works\cite{ruppeiner2010thermodynamic} have investigated the Ricci curvature of the Ruppeiner metric for different thermodynamic systems, from which two important observations stand out.
-First, the sign of the Ricci scalar is seen to reflect the nature of dominant intermolecular forces in a system.
-For example, the curvature of the simple ideal gas vanishes everywhere, whereas the Fermi and boson gas have positive and negative curvature values, respectively.\cite{ruppeiner2010thermodynamic} A list of the Ricci scalar signs of different systems can be found on Ref.~\onlinecite{ruppeiner2010thermodynamic}.
-The second important observation provides a physical interpretation for the magnitude of the Ricci scalar and is a central theme for much of the research concerning the Ruppeiner metric.
+Beyond geodesics, the curvature of the Ruppeiner metric has also been proposed to hold thermodynamic significance.
+There have many investigations \cite{ruppeiner2010thermodynamic} of the Ricci scalar curvature of the Ruppeiner metric for different thermodynamic systems.
+The sign of the Ricci scalar is seen to reflect the nature of the dominant intermolecular forces in a system.
+For example, the curvature of the simple ideal gas vanishes everywhere, whereas the Fermi and boson gas have positive and negative curvature values, respectively.\cite{ruppeiner2010thermodynamic} A list of the Ricci scalar signs of different systems can be found in Ref.~\onlinecite{ruppeiner2010thermodynamic}.
+The physical interpretation of the magnitude of the Ricci scalar is a popular topic for much of the research concerning the Ruppeiner metric.
 Ruppeiner\cite{ruppeiner1979thermodynamics,ruppeiner2010thermodynamic,ruppeiner2012thermodynamic,ruppeiner2012thermodynamiccrit} himself hypothesized that the magnitude of the Ricci scalar is proportional to the correlation volume near the critical point This relation holds for many systems\cite{ruppeiner1979thermodynamics,ruppeiner1981application,ruppeiner1990thermodynamic,brody1995geometrical,dolan1998geometry,dolan2002information,janke2002information,janke2003information,brody2003information,johnston2003information}, though it has not yet been rigorously proven to be generally true for all systems.
 Notably, the Ricci scalar and the correlation length both diverge at the critical point, and both are found to have the same critical exponent\cite{ruppeiner2012thermodynamiccrit}.